 - All cell phones, PDAs, tablets, smart watches and the like should be silenced/turned off and stowed off and out of sight during class. - You are free to consult the internet for working on your projects.
-But your projects should be your own individual and original work.
+But your assignment submissions and projects should be your own individual and original work.